Zhaopudark/PSComputerManagementZp/Examples/README.md

 # About Reset Authorization on Windows

-For more information on the motivation, rationale, logic, and usage of function `Reset-Authorization`, see the [post here](https://little-train.com/posts/7fdde8eb.html)
+For more information on the motivation, rationale, logic, and usage of function `Reset-Authorization`, see the [post](https://little-train.com/posts/7fdde8eb.html)

 Please run PowerShell with `Administrator` privilege.